John George Jones

+Biography

-Born in Ithaca, New York on November 9, 1849.
-His family relocated to Chicago when he was 7.
+Jones was Born in Ithaca, New York on September 18, 1849.
+His family relocated to Chicago in 1856.
 Jones studied law and was admitted to the Illinois bar on March 24, 1881.
 Known as "Indignation" Jones, due to his assertiveness as he fought for civil rights in the state of Illinois, he practiced criminal law in his Chicago, Illinois office located at 191 Clark Street.
-Later, he was elected State Representative of the 5th District of Cook County Illinois.
-He was a very active Prince Hall Freemason until his expulsion from the Most Worshipful Prince Hall Grand Lodge of Illinois in 1904.
+He served in the Illinois House of Representatives for the 5th District of Cook County from 1901 to 1903.
 Jones died on June 7, 1914, and was interred at the Oakwood Cemetery in Chicago.

+Freemasonry

+He was a very active Prince Hall Freemason and received the 33rd degree.
+However after failing to be elected as Sovereign Grand Commander, the leader of the United Supreme Council of the Scottish Rite in Prince Hall Freemasonry, he created his own Supreme Council.
+Ultimately, this led to his expulsion from the Most Worshipful Prince Hall Grand Lodge of Illinois in 1904.

-In 2002, the irregular General Grand Masonic Congress dedicated a memorial wall to him at that cemetery.
+In 2002, the General Grand Masonic Congress dedicated a memorial wall to him Oakwood Cemetery where he is buried.

-He worked to combat discrimination against fellow African Americans.
-He served in the Illinois House of Representatives from 1901 to 1903.